Ratifying the decision of the headteacher recruitment panel

 Sources

 Jacqueline Baker is an education consultant who specialises in senior leadership recruitment.
 She supports schools through the recruitment process and helps them develop leadership capacity.
-Jacqueline also has experience as a chair of a governing body.
+Jacqueline also has experience as the chair of a governing body.

-Harry James is a national leader of governance advocate and chair of a multi-academy trust of special schools.
+Harry James is a chair of a multi-academy trust of special schools and is a former national leader of governance advocate.

 What did you think?